Cubbie Station: Water rights

 As of January 2019, Cubbie Station has not harvested any water since April 2017, when it took 14GL of the 156GL that passed through St George but left more than 2GL of its entitlement to flow downstream.
 In March 2018, Cubbie passed on another 3GL it was entitled to take.

 During his term as Minister for the Environment, Malcolm Turnbull did not rule out its possible acquisition by the Australian government.

-Sale of Cubbie Station to Macquarie Infrastructure and Real Assets (MIRA) and Macquarie Asset Management (MAM)

-Macquarie Asset Management (MAM) owns Cubbie Station, Australia's largest irrigated cotton property.
-MAM is the asset management arm of Macquarie Group.